doublep/logview/README.md

 #### Change options for current buffer

-This options can be customized globally and additionally temporarily changed in each individual buffer.
+These options can be customized globally and additionally temporarily changed in each individual buffer.

 * Toggle ‘copy only visible text’: `o v`